 Marvin joined Watsi on December 25th, 2014.
 Six years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marvin's most recent donation traveled 8,500 miles to support Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.
+Marvin's most recent donation traveled 8,600 miles to support Eh Eh, a refugee from Thailand, to fund a safe C-section.

 Marvin has funded healthcare for 97 patients in 12 countries.